Defence Infrastructure Organisation estate and sustainable development

 The MOD owns some of the finest designated sites in the UK.
 MOD has management responsibility for approximately 170 sites that have been designated as Sites of Special Scientific Interest (SSSI) or Areas of Special Scientific Interest (ASSI).
 Over 130 of these sites also have international and European designations.
 MOD sites may also be important at the regional or local level, as Local Nature Reserves (LNRs) or Sites of Importance for Nature Conservation (SINC).
 In addition, the UK’s Biodiversity Action Plans highlight the habitats and species most under threat in the UK.

-The Natural Resource Protection priority area includes the Government target that Departments must meet the aim of having 95% of SSSIs in sole ownership or control in target condition by 2010.
+The DEFRA report Biodiversity 2020: A Strategy for England’s Wildlife and Ecosystem Services includes targets maintaining 95% of SSSIs in unfavourable recovering condition and 50% in favourable condition by 2020.
 MOD has management responsibility for over 170 SSSIs.
 Details of the current condition of the MOD’s SSSIs can be found in the MOD SSSI Improvement Programme fact sheet.

 Examples of designated sites